-Spark North East Link Pty Limited as trustee of the Spark North East Link Trust (Project Co) has been contracted by the Minister for Transport Infrastructure for, and on behalf of, the Crown in right of the State of Victoria and the North East Link State Tolling Corporation (together the State) to deliver the Primary Package under a Project Deed dated 27 October 2021 (Project Deed).
+Spark North East Link Pty Limited ATF the Spark North East Link Trust (Project Co) has been contracted by The Minister for Transport Infrastructure for and on behalf of the Crown in right of the State of Victoria and the North East Link State Tolling Corporation (together the State) to deliver the Primary Package under a Project Deed dated 27 October 2021 (Project Deed).

-The aim of the NEL Project is to complete the missing link in Melbourne's orbital freeway between an upgraded Eastern Freeway and the M80 Ring Road.
+The aim of the North East Link Project is to complete the missing link in Melbourne's orbital freeway between an upgraded Eastern Freeway and the M80 Ring Road.

-The Design & Construction (D & C) Contractor has been contracted by North East Link to deliver the Primary Package under a public-private partnership (PPP) framework.
-This encompasses:
+The Design and Construction (D&C) Contractor has been contracted by Project Co to complete the missing link in Melbourne's orbital freeway between an upgraded Eastern Freeway and the M80 Ring Road.
+The D&C Contractor Project Co is responsible for delivering the Primary Package under a public-private partnership (PPP) framework encompassing:

-- Designing, financing, constructing and commissioning of the Works, including 6.5km twin three or four-lane tunnels, with interchanges at Manningham and Lower Plenty Roads, and upgrades to Greensborough Road and Bulleen Road, as well as the Secondary Package (SP) Intelligent Transport System (ITS) Works - Development of the SP Interface Zones Preliminary Design - Undertaking the Services for the Primary Package and the Extended Operational Activities for the Extended Operational Area - The Secondary Packages will be designed and constructed by other parties.
+- Design, financing, construction, and commissioning of the works, including 6.5km twin three or four-lane tunnels, with interchanges at Manningham and Lower Plenty Roads and upgrades to Greensborough and Bulleen Roads, as well as the Secondary Package (SP) Intelligent Transport System (ITS) Works - Development of the SP Interface Zones Preliminary Design - Undertaking the Services for the Primary Package and the Extended Operational Activities for the Extended Operational Area.

-Project Co has subcontracted the Development Activities (as defined in the Project Deed) to the unincorporated Joint Venture, comprising Webuild S.p.A, GS Engineering and Construction Australia Pty Ltd, CPB Contractors Pty Ltd and China Construction Oceania Pty Ltd (D&C Contractor) under the D&C Contract between Project Co and the D&D&C Contractor dated 27 October 2021 (D&C Contract).
+Project Co has subcontracted the Development Activities (as defined in the Project Deed) to the unincorporated joint venture, comprising Webuild S.p.A, GS Engineering & Construction Australia Pty Ltd, CPB Contractors Pty Ltd and China Construction Oceania Pty Ltd (D&C Contractor) under the D&C Contract between Project Co and the D&C Contractor dated 27 October 2021 (D&C Contract).